Skip to main content

 Overview

-Offscreen rendering lets you obtain the content of a BrowserWindow in a bitmap, so it can be rendered anywhere, for example, on texture in a 3D scene.
+Offscreen rendering lets you obtain the content of a BrowserWindow in a bitmap or a shared GPU texture, so it can be rendered anywhere, for example, on texture in a 3D scene.
 The offscreen rendering in Electron uses a similar approach to that of the Chromium Embedded Framework project.

 Notes: